AI in banking

 mins read

 For a decade, digital experience was the battleground.
 The banks that won built beautiful products.
-Most are still struggling to scale.
-Here's why - and what comes next.
+Most are still struggling to scale - not because their apps are bad, but because the operating model underneath them was never built for coordination.

 For about a decade, design was the biggest game in banking.Β